danthorpe/Money/README.md

 ### Creating custom FX service providers

 Creating a custom FX service provider is straightforward.
 The protocols `FXLocalProviderType` and `FXRemoteProviderType` define the minimum requirements.
-The `fx` method is provided via extensions on the protocols.
+The `quote` and `fx` methods are provided via extensions on the protocols.

 For a remote FX service provider, i.e. one which will make a network request to get a rate, we can look at the `Yahoo` provider to see how it works.